C2SM/git-course/README.md

 **Mac and Linux users:** To install Git on your computer, please follow the instructions to [Install Git on Mac](https://github.com/git-guides/install-git#install-git-on-mac) or [Install Git on Linux](https://github.com/git-guides/install-git#install-git-on-linux)

-**Windows user:** We recommend you to follow the instructions below to install Ubuntu and then follow the [Install Git on Linux](https://github.com/git-guides/install-git#install-git-on-linux) instruction.
+**Windows users:** We recommend you to follow the instructions below to install Ubuntu and then follow the [Install Git on Linux](https://github.com/git-guides/install-git#install-git-on-linux) instruction.
 <details>
 <summary>Instructions for Windows Users</summary>
 <br>